cre-dev/pub-data-visualization/README.md

 The data from RTE have to be downloaded manually.

+# Description of the code

+## Documentation
+An html documentation generated with Sphinx can be found in ./doc/.

-# Parameters of the scripts
+## Parameters of the scripts

 | Variable name                  | Type                            | Possible values                                                 | Purpose                                       |
 | ---                            | ---                             | ---                                                             | ---                                           |